batistasilva/TelegramBotCourse/README.md

 #Lets install it...
 cd python-telegram-bot
 ```
-Now let's perform the installation using the command, `inline (*sudo*)` to install.
+Now let's perform the installation using the command, *(sudo)* to install.
 Because the installer requires privileges to install in the same location where python3 is installed.

 ```
 sudo python3 setup.py install